Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Introduction

 \section{Introduction}

+A central question in cognitive science is how intelligent agents acquire knowledge that transfers across contexts, rather than merely memorizing the specific instances they have encountered.
+Behavioral and theoretical work suggests that humans do not primarily store experiences as isolated episodes, but instead form abstract \emph{schemas} -- representations that capture relational structure shared across situations \citep{schank2013scripts}.
+These schemas enable generalization by supporting the application of knowledge learned in one context to unseen yet structurally similar situations \citep{gick1983schema,gentner1983structure}.
+Human behavioral findings further demonstrate that experiences emphasizing abstract relational structure, rather than instance-specific details, are more likely to be retained and reused in new contexts \citep{clement1994effects}.
+Cognitive neuroscience corroborates this: when events are encoded in the brain, learning tends to organize experience around components shared across related events, supporting replay at multiple levels of abstraction and enabling stable generalization and decision-making \citep{masis2022schema,mattar2018prioritized}.

+These principles become especially consequential in non-stationary settings, where knowledge must be acquired continuously from an evolving stream of information.
 Language models are pre-trained on data collected up to a fixed point in time, yet real-world information continues to evolve.
-Retraining models from scratch as new data becomes available is computationally expensive and impractical, motivating continual learning approaches that allow models to incorporate new information over time.
-In practice, however, continually training models on non-stationary data streams introduces two fundamental challenges: \emph{catastrophic forgetting}, where previously learned knowledge is overwritten, and \emph{plasticity loss}, where the model’s ability to adapt to new information degrades over time.
+Retraining from scratch as new data becomes available is computationally prohibitive, motivating \emph{online continual learning} (OCL); a regime in which data arrives as a stream, task boundaries are absent, and each example is observed only once.
+In this setting, the tension between instance-level memorization and structural generalization is most acute: models must not only learn new facts, but retain previously acquired knowledge and induce patterns that transfer to unobserved cases.
+Training on non-stationary streams introduces two well-studied challenges: \emph{catastrophic forgetting}, where previously learned knowledge is overwritten \citep{goodfellow2015empiricalinvestigationcatastrophicforgetting,doi:10.1073/pnas.1611835114,nguyen2019toward,pmlr-v162-mirzadeh22a,tadros2022sleep,11151751}, and \emph{plasticity loss}, where the model's capacity to incorporate new information degrades over time \citep{pmlr-v202-lyle23b,dohare2024loss,ICLR2025_359c0c4d,ICLR2025_4d423587,ICLR2025_ba9e3d60}.

-Catastrophic forgetting has been extensively studied and remains a central challenge in continual learning \citep{goodfellow2015empiricalinvestigationcatastrophicforgetting,doi:10.1073/pnas.1611835114,nguyen2019toward,pmlr-v162-mirzadeh22a,tadros2022sleep,11151751}.
-More recently, plasticity loss has emerged as a complementary failure mode, highlighting that models may become increasingly rigid as training progresses \citep{pmlr-v202-lyle23b,dohare2024loss,ICLR2025_359c0c4d,ICLR2025_4d423587,ICLR2025_ba9e3d60}.
-Existing methods often address these issues in isolation: approaches targeting catastrophic forgetting prioritize retaining past knowledge, while methods focusing on plasticity emphasize adaptation to new tasks.
-Effective continual learning must balance both stability and plasticity throughout training.